 “This unique project began 25 years ago and is entirely built and fundraised by the Council Bluffs’ community,” shares Elizabeth Hunter, PE, AICP, of Snyder & Associates, Council Bluffs.
 “With a focus on expanding all-inclusive play opportunities and increasing playground safety, the Council Bluffs’ community is coming together to give it a 21-st century update.”

 Located in Lake Manawa State Park, the original playground structure was made primarily of wood, which has deteriorated over time creating safety hazards.
 A sand surface covering the majority of the playground and outdated equipment limited accessibility for individuals with mobility challenges.
 Recognizing the playground had exceeded its design life and fell short of meeting the community’s needs, plans to rebuild were announced in November 2016.

 “Maintenance and repairs were no longer sufficient,” says Hunter.
 “Technology has changed drastically since the park was built.
 The materials and equipment we use today are more durable and easier to maintain.
 They’re also geared towards different age groups and physical abilities to encourage all-inclusive play.”

 Supporting All-Inclusive Play & Social Equality

-Slated for completion in late July or early August, the new playground will be 30 percent larger with a mix of rubber and wood fiber surfaces to expand accessibility and safety.
+Completed in October 2018, the new playground is 18,000 square feet in size, which is 30 percent larger than the previous structure.
+It has a mix of rubber and wood fiber surfaces to expand accessibility and safety, along with at-grade equipment to allow easy access for all users.
 Playground equipment and layout were chosen with three core age groups in mind:

 - Baby Play Area (0-2 years)